𝕆𝕡𝕖𝕟ℝ𝕚𝕠𝕥

 | 7 | memory | →→→ | RAM usage tier |

-| 8 | wireguard | / | VPN up / Down (auto-hides when not configured) |
+| 8 | wireguard | | VPN connected (auto-hides when not configured or disconnected) |

 | 9 | stealth | / | MAC randomization ON / OFF |